0LNetworkCommunity/libra-archive-mirrors/README.md

 # create own mirror
 Does a server to server copy, without passing through local host
 ```
-# note: the name "my-mirror" refers to whatever you entered in the config step above
+# note: the name "my-mirror" refers to whatever you entered in the rclone config step above
+# important: always call your bucket `libra-archives` for consisency so others can sync
 rclone sync remote-mirror:libra-archives my-mirror:libra-archives
 ```